Dellonath/nlp-cognitive-engine/README.md

 </p>

 <h2 align="center">
-    A Cognitive Engine using the KERAS framework and other tools to be used as a Natural Language Processing engine in Chatbots
+    A Cognitive Engine using the KERAS Deep Learning Framework to be used as a Natural Language Processing engine in Chatbots
 </h2>

 <br>